Our top sights, highlights and exclusive tips

 North Terrace Adelaide

-50 hectares of landscaped gardens found in Adelaide’s center have become a popular retreat.
+When you travel to Adelaide, be sure to check out these 50 hectares of landscaped gardens found in the city center, which have become a popular retreat.
 Open 365 days a year, the gardens have seen plenty of development since their 1850’s growth spurt, which is reflected in the array of plant life and healthy foliage on offer.
 Join a tour and take a relaxing walk through this stunner-setting of historical buildings, and lively plantation.

 The South Australian Museum is home to the world's largest collection of Aboriginal artefacts and is held in high regard for its world-class cultural collections.
 The South Australian Biodiversity Gallery brings in to focus the wildlife of the region.
-Buying a ticket to the South Australian Museum is one you’ll surely hold on to.
+Buying a ticket to the South Australian Museum is one you’ll surely hold on to after your Adelaide vacation is over.

 Adelaide Central Market is an exceptional undercover market that offers a wide range of fresh produce.
 The largest in South Australia, it’s also the most visited attraction in Adelaide—and for good reason.
 There are over 70 market stalls to be found here.
 Cooking demonstrations and barbecues occur throughout the year and are open to the public.

 Known dually as Victoria Square and Tarndanyangga, this square includes flourishing wetlands and a mosaic garden.
-Readily understood as the city center, Victoria Square offers a fine spot for a picnic on long summer days.
+Readily understood as the city center, Victoria Square offers a fine spot for a picnic on long summer days during your Adelaide trip.
 Unique lighting and an illuminated fountain give this calming space a special atmosphere.

 Morialta Conservation Park has been a preferred getaway for Adelaideans for over 100 years and is located six miles from the city.
 Craggy rock faces, gorges, forest and spiraling waters make you feel a world away from city life.
 Activities include bush walking and rock climbs, as well as an intimate wildlife viewing.
 To avoid a rush of crowds, plan your trip during the week.